mathiser/RadDeploy/README.md

 ### Docker compose mounts
-The first mandatory mount to make DicomFlow to work is that `storescp`, `fingerprinter`, `consumer` and `storescu` must have access to the same folder where tar files are temporarily stored.
-By default this should be mounted in `/opt/DicomFlow/files`.
-In the current docker compose file, we mount `./mounts/files` into all the services as specified by the `.env` file.

-Furthermore, the `fingerprinter`-service should have a folder container flow-definitions (see next section) mounted.
+The `fingerprinter`-service should have a folder container flow-definitions (see next section) mounted.
 By defaults this this mount is: `./mounts/flows:/opt/DicomFlow/flows`
+The `static_storage`-service should have static tars mounted to `/opt/DicomFlow/static`.
+It is not mandatory to have the `static_storage` running if you do not have any static content for your docker containers.
+See how to configure below.

 In all services, logs are put in `/opt/DicomFlow/logs`, and can be mounted to a permanent dir if needed.